Cells, Builders and Slices

 Usage example:

-Appends all data from a Builder cell to a copy of the Builder.
+Appends all data from the other builder to the copy of the self builder.
 Returns that copy.

 Usage example: